-- Two handles will appear with a light-blue selection rectangle between them.
+- Two handles will appear with a light-blue selection area between them.
 Use the handles to move or resize the selection. - When you finish making your selection, and remove your finger from the screen: a menu bar will appear with a number of editing choices. - Tap "Cut", "Copy", or select from several more choices (see below) dependent upon the number of layers (voices) you have selected. - When you have selected a measure or passage with multiple layers, the available menu items will extend across your screen.
-Touch the right arrow on the Menu bar to see all available options. - Cut and Copy will save all selected layers to the clipboard or delete all layers of a selected area.
+Touch the right arrow on the Menu bar to see all available options.

+• Cut and Copy will save all selected layers to the clipboard or delete all layers of a selected area.

-Note: In Select mode, tapping quickly on any note will bring up the Select button at the point of selection.
-Tapping on Select button will circle the selected note and bring up the Note Selection Menu.
-See Notes in the Help manual for more information
+Tip: In Select mode, tapping quickly on any note will bring up the Select button at the point of selection.
+Tapping Select Region is a quick way to show the cut/copy/paste menu items at the note of location.